 There are signs, and then there are houses.
 Signs and houses correspond to each other, but they’re not the same thing.
 The personalized version of your chart always starts with your rising sign, or your Ascendant, which is the sign that was rising over the Eastern horizon at the exact moment of your birth.
 Rising signs change every two hours or so, and they describe your physical body, your appearance, and how others perceive you.

-They also dictate where your Houses fall.
-Your Ascendant is where your First House sits, and the rest of the signs line up behind it.
-For instance, if you’re a Libra Rising, Libra will be your First House, followed by Scorpio as your Second House and Sagittarius as your Third House.
+They also more or less dictate where your Houses fall (depending on the house system you use, one sign might take up a larger chunk of your chart than another, but that’s advanced stuff you probably don’t need to worry about right now).
+Your Ascendant is where your First House sits, and the rest of the signs generally line up behind it.
+For instance, if you’re a Libra Rising, Libra will be your First House, usually followed by Scorpio as your Second House and Sagittarius as your Third House.
 That means when a planet’s in Libra, you’ll be dealing with First House-related themes; Scorpio with Second House things; and so on.
-You can’t know your house placements without knowing your rising sign, but it’s a good idea to find out, because houses tell you all about the area of your life that’s being affected by the planets.
+You can’t know your house placements without knowing your birth time, but it’s a good idea to find out, because houses tell you all about the area of your life that’s being affected by the planets.

 Your first house deals with you, your appearance, and at times, new beginnings.
 That’s because Casa Uno is part and parcel with your ascendant, or rising sign: otherwise known as the outer shell of your personal onion.
 Put simply, the first house concerns the self and the quality of the foot it puts forward.